BetulAlbayrak1999/PacmanGame-Python/README.md

-# pacman_test
+# Pacman Game
-Using python we worked on Pacman game for computer graphics lesson.
+Using python we worked as a team on a Pacman game and the result was very fun.
+I highly recommend you test it.
+You can do that by having an IDE that can work with Python.